ahranyu/100_My_Project/6_UK_Job_glassdoor2024/README.md

 # Project 2 : UK Job posting from Glassdoor 2024

-Welcome to my second project.
-I obtained the dataset from [UK data job 2024 glassdoor](https://www.kaggle.com/datasets/arjunxyz/data-science-jobs-2024-glassdoor-uk).
+Welcome to my second data project.
+I obtained data job postings from [UK data job 2024 glassdoor](https://www.kaggle.com/datasets/arjunxyz/data-science-jobs-2024-glassdoor-uk).
-This dataset contains variables such as job title, company name, salary, employee size, revenue, location, industry.
-Using excel, SQL, python, I explored relationships among these variables.
+This dataset includes variables such as job title, company name, salary, employee size, revenue, location, industry and more.
+Using excel, SQL and python, I explored key relationships and trends in the job market for data professionals in the UK.

 # Backgroud

-I choosed this dataset to explore UK data job situation.
-This analysis will help to find data job in UK, such as industry and salary.
-Also I'd like to see which skill is most demanded.
+I chose this dataset to explore data job market in the UK.
+This analysis will help to identify:
+- Industries that offering higher salary.
+- Most demanded skills.

 # Questions

 Here are the key questions I explored:

-1. EDA
+1. Exploratory Data Analysis (EDA)
     1) Salary by Job title
     2) Salary by Industry
-    3) Salary by Employee size
+    3) Salary by Company size (employee count)
     4) Salary by Company Revenue

-2. Narrow down for 7 most posted data job:
+2. Dive into 7 most common data job titles:
     - Most required skills
-    - Required skills and salary
+    - Relationship between required skills and salary
     - Company Rating vs Salary by job title

-3. How about Data Analyst job only?
+3. Focus on Data Analyst Roles
-    - Required skills and salary
+    - Required skills and average salary
-    - Job posting count and Salary by Industry as DA
+    - Industry counts and salaries

 # Tools I used

-- **Excel** : Initially used to explore NaN values and understand categories.
-The dataset contains invalide text, so first I did change to unicode, then I removed job describtion and founded year.Also I cleaned text data for better visualization.
+- **Excel** : Initial data exploration, fixing encoding issue, removed irrelevant columns, and performed basic data cleaning for better visualization.
-- **PostgreSQL**: I used SQL to pull out the job titles that I want to explore.
-To do so, I create dataset and table, copy data from excel and created new column 'cleaned_job_title'.
-Also removed other job titles.
+- **PostgreSQL**: I used SQL to filter and clean the job titles that I want to explore.
+I create a cleaned table and extracted dataset for analysis.
-- **Python**: I used following libraries:
+- **Python** (Jupyter Notebook/ VS Code): I used following libraries:
     - `Pandas` : For data cleaning and analysis.
     - `Matplotlib` and `Seaborn` : For data visualization.
-- **Visual Studio Code** : To write and excute python code, including Jupyter Notebooks.
-Also I used postgresql in VS code.
+- **Visual Studio Code** : Main environmnet for writing and excuting python code, postgresql.
 - **GitHub** : Host and share code and visualizations.

 # Data Preparation & Cleaning

-I obtained the data in CSV format and fixed unicode and operated initial clean on Postgresql to take out the job titles.
+I obtained the data in CSV format.
+Initial cleaning :
+    - Fixing unicode error
+    - Removing unnecessary columns
+    - Filtering out job title
+    - Drop rows that doen't have salary data
+    - Standardizing salary (*hourly -> yearly by multipulating 1950 hours*)

 ## Import Libraries & Clean Data

 Loaded the dataset and performed initial cleaning for analysis.
-Such as salary adjustment and drop NaN values.

 ``` python
 import pandas as pd